leila68/Axb/doc/Readme.md

 as shown in *Table 1* to compare the performance of CSC and CSR variants of SpMV and SpTRSV.
-To compare the efficiency of diagonal formats with CSC and CSR, we generated random banded matrices with dimentions of 100-50000 with 5 nonzero diagonals.
+To compare the efficiency of diagonal formats with CSC and CSR, we generated random banded matrices with dimensions of 100-50000 with 5 nonzero diagonals.

 ID | Name | Row Number | Column Number | Non-Zero Number
   :--- | --- | :---: | :---: | :---: